Covve/covve.github.io/_posts/2017-05-05-Pet-projects-day-3.md

 ### Zafeiris: Watson

 AI is of course all the rage these days.
-At Covve we've been using machine learning technique for a while now with good results.
+At Covve we've been using machine learning techniques for a while now with good results.
 Zaf undertook to play around with one of the most popular AI's out there and identify potential opportunities for us.

-A pet project day later - we now understand a lot more about what [Watson] can do and gave even identified a couple of implementations which provide an excellent fit with our business and our product.
+A pet project day later - we now understand a lot more about what [Watson] can do and have even identified a couple of implementations which provide an excellent fit with our business and our product.
 However, the next big question is value for money... and that's where trouble may lie...

 ### Manolis: Build Stuff conference (Majorca)

 ![BuildStuff](/images/blog/2017-05-05-Pet-projects-day-3/buildstuff.jpg)

-In case you're wondering what Manolis was up to this pet project day... he was attending the [buildstuff][Build Stuff] conference in Majorca.
+In case you're wondering what Manolis was up to this pet project day... he was attending the [Build Stuff][buildstuff] conference in Majorca.
 We are not jealous at all.

 [Watson]: https://www.ibm.com/watson/
 [http://docs.geteventstore.com/introduction/4.0.0/event-sourcing-basics/]: http://docs.geteventstore.com/introduction/4.0.0/event-sourcing-basics/